-While today’s search engines have come a long way, they are yet to arrive so to speak.
+While today’s search engines have come a long way, they are yet to arrive, so to speak.
 For example, not even Google can read the contents of a video.
 And as far as unstructured text is concerned, the best they can do is guess what the page is about.

-Use Schema to help Google and other search engines better understand your event website’s contents.
+Use schema to help Google and other search engines better understand your event website’s contents.

-Schema is a structured data markup which adds context to your content.
+Schema is a structured data markup that adds context to your content.
 This line of code is often added using JSON-LD and helps engines return with more helpful information (aka rich snippets) for users.

-Plus, you will also find Schemas for specific types of events like:
+Plus, you will also find schemas for specific types of events like:

 - Business conferences

 - Courses and workshops

 The extra links to important information and pages not only help potential attendees navigate the website easier.
 But, the larger space the entire result takes is also more likely to attract eyeballs and clicks.
 Precisely what you want for your event website!